wilkox/thesis/compile/style_notes.md

 - Percentages should have no space: 45%.
 - Temperatures should be typeset as follows: 37 ºC (in LaTeX, "37 \textdegrees{}C").
 - Latitude and longitude should be typeset as follows: 40º S, 140º E.
-- Latitude and longitude should be expressed using hemisphere rather than signed numer, i.e. "50º S" rather than "-50º" ("-50º S" is always incorrect).
+- Latitude and longitude should be expressed using hemisphere rather than signed number, i.e. "50º S" rather than "-50º" ("-50º S" is always incorrect).
 The exception is in a table column with the header "Latitude" or "Longitude", where e.g. "–50º" is preferred.
 - Derived units should be set using a slash rather than scientific notation, i.e. mg/mL, not mg.mL⁻¹.
 - Times may be written either in full (two hours) or abbreviated (2 h), but the two forms should not be mixed (i.e. 4.5 hours is incorrect).
 Time abbreviations (h, min, sec) do not need periods (i.e. h., min., sec are incorrect).
 - When describing amounts of regents (i.e. mass nouns), "of" should always be used: so "20 g of salt was added", not "20 g salt was added".